 The longstanding bifurcation of care between physical and mental health exacerbates the incidence and severity of illness and potentially contributes to other social problems.
 Our bodies and minds cannot be so easily separated.
-Physical ailments are frequently accompanied by psychological, emotional and social difficulties, and people who with behavioral health struggle challenges are especially prone to from disease and premature death.
-Yet in a system that addresses mental and physical health separately, these connections remain unlikely to be identified or addressed.
-In particular, primary care providers have not historically received the training, support or financing to attend to their patients' mental health.
+Physical ailments are frequently accompanied by psychological, emotional and received the training, support or financing to attend to their patients' mental health.
 Our health care delivery systems and reimbursement paradigms must embrace a holistic approach to health that treats the whole person.